 Are you afraid of mice?
-It’s OK if you are.
-Many people are afraid of mice.
-The fear of mice is a specific phobia that goes by three different names: musophobia, murophobia or suriphobia.
+Many people are!
+The fear of mice is a phobia that goes by three different names: musophobia, murophobia, or suriphobia.

 If you watch old cartoons, you know that the appearance of a mouse often leads to people standing on top of chairs in fear.
 Perhaps they’re worried a mouse will crawl up their pants leg!